Fibres non r\'eduites d'un sch\'ema arithm\'etique

-\begin{altabstract} For a reduced projective scheme over the ring of integers of a number field, we consider the product of the norms of places such that the reduction over which this scheme is not reduced, which must be finite.
-In this paper, we give an upper bound of this product.
-For this target, we generalize the notion of resultant of polynomials.
-For the case of a hypersurface, we consider a resultant of the equation which defines the hypersurface and a partial derivation of this equation.
-For the general pure dimesional case, we use the theory of Chow form to reduce the problem to the case of hypersurface. \end{altabstract}
+\begin{altabstract} For a reduced projective scheme over the ring of integers of a number field, the set of places over which the fibres of the scheme are not reduced is a finite set.
+We give an explicit upper bound for the product of the norms of places in this set.
+For this purpose, we introduce a generalization of the notion of height over the adelic ring.
+We reduce the general case of a scheme of pure dimension to the case of a hypersurface by using the theory of Chow varieties.
+The case of a hypersurface is then treated with the help of the resultant of the equation of the hypersurface with some partial derivatives of the equation.